 1949 - The Henry B. and Louise M. Keir House, 2120 Sprunt Avenue, Durham NC.
 Built by Eileen Johns, one of the first women brokers and builders who sold and built Lustron houses from 1948-1951.
 Addition in 1957, plus a carport.
 Sold in 2000 to Harvey S. and Olivera Finn.
 Sold in 2009 to Deborah Chay, who removed the carport and completely renovated the addition.
 Video on the renovation.
 Bottom three photos by Tad Davis.

 1949 - #1974, The Colonel Rambeau House, 2421 Perkins Road, Durham NC.
 Built by Eileen Johns, pioneer woman real estate broker and builder, who sold and built Lustron houses in the Durham area from 1948-1951.
 Added a garage.
 Sold to the Mitchells.
 Sold in 1957 to Charles Albert (Al) Hilliard who added the back room and bath and then joined it to the garage.
 According to Hilliard, "I had it converted to gas heat and made a number of changes.
 I also devised a method for air conditioning and put it in.
 The house has no load bearing walls and the rooms can be changed.
 There is a panel on the far left end of the house that can be removed and the entire house taken down piece by piece.
 The house was ahead of its time."
-Sold in 1977 to Sarah Titus who added on a fireplace.
+Sold in 1977 to Sarah Titus who added a fireplace.
 Sold in 1993 to Herbert F. and Jane Crovitz.
-Sold in 1999 to Jean P. Berry and Jean T. Berry who still owned it as of 2012.
+Sold in 1999 to Jean P. Berry and Jean T. Berry.
+Sold to Ron Jacobsen.

 1949 - 1102 West Vernon Avenue (US 258 Business), Kinston NC.
 Owned as of 2005 by Betty Bryan.
 Sold in 2005 to REDCO LLC.